Fahrj/reverse-ssh/Readme.md

 ReverseSSH tries to bridge the gap between initial foothold on a target and full local privilege escalation.
 Its main strengths are the following:

-* **Fully interactive shell access** (A fully interactive powershell on windows relies on the [Windows Pseudo Console ConPTY](https://devblogs.microsoft.com/commandline/windows-command-line-introducing-the-windows-pseudo-console-conpty/) and thus requires at least `Win10 Build 17763`.
-Before that, it still works, but you only get a somewhat interactive, generic reverse shell.)
+* **Fully interactive shell access**  (check windows caveats below)
 * **File transfer via sftp**
 * **Local / remote / dynamic port forwarding**
 * Supports **Unix** and **Windows** operating systems

+**Windows caveats**

+A fully interactive powershell on windows relies on [Windows Pseudo Console ConPTY](https://devblogs.microsoft.com/commandline/windows-command-line-introducing-the-windows-pseudo-console-conpty/) and thus requires at least `Win10 Build 17763`.
+On earlier versions it still works, but you only get a somewhat interactive, generic reverse shell.

+You can still improve it for older windows versions by dropping [`ssh-shellhost.exe` from OpenSSH for Windows](https://github.com/PowerShell/Win32-OpenSSH/releases/latest) in the same directory as `reverse-ssh` and then use flag `-s ssh-shellhost.exe`.
+This will pipe all traffic through `ssh-shellhost.exe`, which mimics a pty and transforms all virtual terminal codes such that windows can understand.

 ## Requirements